EALC Celebrated its 50th Anniversary in 2016

 Professor Paul Copp is part of a new research initiative that was recently selected as one of the winning projects for the Neubauer Collegium Competition.
 The project, titled "Imperial Interstices: Agents of Eurasian Interaction in Late Antiquity," will foster the collaborative work needed to produce an integrated history of a Eurasian late antiquity.

 Emily Yoon has been selected as the 2017 Offen Poetry Prize winner.
 Take a look at the University News article about her work: https://news.uchicago.edu/article/2017/03/13/poetry-prize-winning-phd-student-weaves-social-issues-and-art .
+Emily has also been awarded the Sunken Garden Chapbook Poetry Prize from Tupelo Press as well as an Emerging Writer Fellowship from Aspen Words.

 Han Zhang's paper titled, "Localized Classic and Performed Local--The Practice of Wu Dialect in The Peony Pavilion in Late Imperial China," has been accepted for inclusion in the AAP 2016 Emerging Scholar Award Panel.